COVID-19 vaccination in patients with rheumatic diseases

 Do patients need to stop or alter RMD drug treatments when having a COVID-19 vaccine?

 The ACR guidance provides a table of different drug treatments and considerations in regard to the timing of both immunomodulatory therapy and COVID-19 vaccination.
-For many of the drugs – including tumor necrosis factor inhibitors, interleukin inhibitors, low-dose glucocorticoids (prednisone-equivalent dose <20 mg/day), sulfasalazine, hydroxychloroquine, and leflunomide – no modifications to either immunomodulatory therapy or vaccination timing are recommended.
+For many of the drugs – including TNF inhibitors, interleukin inhibitors, low-dose glucocorticoids (prednisone-equivalent dose <20 mg/day), sulfasalazine, hydroxychloroquine, and leflunomide – no modifications to either immunomodulatory therapy or vaccination timing are recommended.
 However, there are some exceptions, namely rituximab, methotrexate, Janus kinase inhibitors, abatacept, and cyclophosphamide, for which guidance is given.

 Jeffrey Curtis said in a press release that there was “vigorous debate” on the expected magnitude of benefit for people receiving immunomodulatory therapies.

 “Ultimately, the task force agreed that in almost all cases, proceeding with vaccination and obtaining at least a partial response would be better than deferring vaccination, since deferring provides no protection at all,” he added.